EaterOA/fortunebot/README.md

 script will simply prevent that script from loading.

-If you don't have admin privileges, unfortunately you still need to find some way to install the fortunebot python package. virtualenv works great.
-After you install the package, you can run the bot by directly invoking botrunner.py.
+If you don't have admin privileges, unfortunately you still need to find some way to install the fortunebot python package. virtualenv works great: activate an environment and run `python setup.py install`.
+After that's done, you can run the bot by directly invoking botrunner.py.

 The above comments about configuration applies in directly invoking botrunner.py, except you can specify the location of the config file via